GOP's energy promises face limits in Pa. governor's race

 But for examples of Pennsylvania’s limits, look no farther than its borders.

-Democratic governors in neighboring New York and New Jersey have effectively blocked the construction of major interstate pipelines — the Constitution and the PennEast pipelines — carrying gas from Pennsylvania to big metropolitan areas and, possibly, yet-to-be-built refineries to export liquefied natural gas, or LNG.
+Democratic governors in neighboring New York and New Jersey have effectively blocked the construction of major interstate pipelines — the Constitution and the PennEast pipelines — carrying gas from Pennsylvania to big metropolitan areas and, possibly, yet-to-be-built facilities to liquefy and export liquefied natural gas, or LNG.

 The states seem unlikely to change that position anytime soon.